matsim-vsp/episim-cologne-inputs/README.md

 ## The usage and download of the following open available files are only allowed for an epidemiological simulation of Cologne.
 ## Do not use the files for other simulations.

 The open availbale model includes a 25 percent sample.
-The code for running the simulation is also open available under: https://github.com/matsim-org/matsim-episim
+The code for running the simulation is also open available under: https://github.com/matsim-org/matsim-episim .
-More information you find on our website: https://covid-sim.info/ If you have questions, please contact covid19@vsp.tu-berlin.de
+You can find more information on our website: https://covid-sim.info/ .
+If you have questions, please contact covid19@vsp.tu-berlin.de

 Files: